waxelfish/webpage-challenge/README.md

 > $ terraform apply

-The deployment will create the following GCP cloud resources in the `us-central1` region (defaults in `varibles.tf`):
+The deployment will create the following GCP cloud resources in the `us-central1` region (defaults in `variables.tf`):

-- **e2-micro** VM instance (existing Ubuntu AMI instance, default disto defined in `variables.tf`)
+- **e2-micro** VM instance (most recent Ubuntu 20.04 LTS AMI image, default disto defined in `variables.tf`)
 - custom network
-- firewall rules, allowing access via SSH, HTTP, and HTTPS
+- firewall rules, allowing access via ICMP, SSH, HTTP, and HTTPS

 Utilizing a local provisioner, the deployment will then create SSL keys and x509 certificates in the main project directory in the `./pki` folder via a local Ansible playbook.